 - U.S. military and support personnel at increased risk

 - Persons administering the vaccine, regardless of interval since last dose.

-For travel, vaccination with smallpox vaccine is not recommended unless otherwise indicated.
+Smallpox vaccination is not recommended for international travel unless otherwise indicated.

-When indicated, 1 dose is given.
-Timing of revaccination (if needed) depends on the level of risk and ranges from 3 to 10 years.
+Timing of revaccination (if indicated) depends on the vaccine and level of risk and ranges from 2 to 10 years.

 Care of the Vaccination Site

-The live vaccinia virus can shed from the vaccination site and be spread to other parts of the body or to other people.
+The live vaccinia virus can shed from the vaccination site after vaccination with ACAM2000 or APSV and be spread to other parts of the body or to other people.
 After vaccination:

 - Do not scratch or rub the site.

-- Wash hands thoroughly with soap and water or with disinfecting agents after any contact with the site, the gauze dressing, or materials that have come in contact with the site (clothing, bedding, etc.).
+- Wash hands thoroughly with soap and water or with disinfecting agents after any contact with the site, the dressing, or materials (clothing, bedding, etc.) that have come in contact with the site.

-- Wash clothing or bedding that comes into contact with the vaccination site in hot water.
+- Wash clothing and bedding that come into contact with the vaccination site in hot water.